Asia morning update - trade positivity

 Amid an expectedly quiet start to the week, with US markets away on Monday, look to synchronised gains across the Asia region.
 The local Singapore market will notably be keeping a close eye on the Budget 2019 announcement for any sweeteners to the economy amid a year where growth is expected to slow and a general election impending.
 Early morning release finds Singapore’s January coming in on the weak side at -10.1% year-on-year after December’s 8.5% slump.

 Notably, Asia’s largest bank, DBS Group Holdings announced their Q4 performance this morning with a record performance for 2018 as expected.
 Fourth quarter net profit at $1.32 billion is reported to be up 8% from a year ago but marginally misses the consensus.
-No surprise to find the weakness having been underpinned by trading income segment.
+No surprise to find the weakness having been underpinned by trading income segment, as detailed in our preview.
 More to watch in the earnings call to come for outlook and thereby price reaction.

 S&P 500: Despite a week of mixed economic data indications, the S&P 500 index rode on the US-China trade hopes to end the week with gains.
 Prices traversed to the upper end of the earlier consolidation zone of between 2628.5 and 2799.2.
 Look to the Fed minutes this week and further US-China trade developments for trigger towards 2018 highs.
 Data docket appears relatively empty this week while Monday is a market holiday.